Succession planning best practices: 9 steps to prepare your org for change

 1. Get buy-in from executives and board members

 Because succession is more than filling vacant spots, it is important to get executives and the board involved.
 These stakeholders can help determine how a successor should fit in with corporate values and culture.
-They are the decision-makers, the ones who generally have an understanding of the challenges and changes that will need to be made in order to grow the business and to keep pace with or outrun the competition.
+They are the decision-makers, the ones who generally have an understanding of the challenges and upcoming changes the business needs in order to grow and keep pace with or outrun the competition.

 See our tips for gaining buy-in for organizational change from key stakeholders.